Pabrinex Intravenous High Potency, Solution for injection

 This medicine is for injection into a vein only and should not be given by any other route

 Care should be taken to ensure that the route of administration used (intramuscular or intravenous) is that intended reports of unintentional administration by the wrong route have been received; these incidents have not been associated with serious adverse reactions.

 In common with all parenteral products each ampoule should be visually inspected prior to administration and should not be used if particulates are present.

 The content of pyridoxine may interfere with the effects of concurrent levodopa therapy.

-No adverse effects have been noted at recommended doses when used as clinically indicated.
+No adverse effects have been reported at recommended doses when used as clinically indicated.

-However animal studies are insufficient with respect to effects on pregnancy/ and-or/ embryonal/foetal development/ and-or/ parturition/ and-or/ postnatal development (see section 5.3).
+Animal studies are insufficient with respect to reproductive toxicity (see section 5.3).
 The potential risk for humans is unknown.

 Caution should be exercised when prescribing to pregnant women.